 Role: Founding Member, Quantitative Research Group (QRG)

-Lead methodology workshops and research presentations at University at Albany, SUNY, fostering collaborative learning and research development among graduate students.
+Lead methodology workshops and research presentations at University at Albany, SUNY, fostering collaborative learning and research development among graduate students (2023-2025).